 There aren’t many new purveyors of pastrami, and the ones that exist are a little hard to find.
 Pastrome does only pop-ups and catering, and the kosher food truck KoGo rarely makes appearances.
 You may have to turn to some of Seattle’s old standbys.

 Anyone driving down Howell in the Denny Triangle has no doubt noticed the giant red “Corned Beef” sign.
 Even though I’ve been there a few times, I only just realized that the joint is called Market House Meats, not Corned Beef.
 While not technically a Jewish deli, the minimalist spot has been around since 1948 and features an array of sizzling meats, including pastrami, corned beef, and brisket.
 There’s also Roxy’s Diner in Fremont and Goldberg’s Famous Delicatessen in Bellevue, slinging matzo balls, bagels, and all sorts of noshes.

 So that’s like … five or so places?
 In all of greater Seattle?
 I guess it’s a start?

-While it’s still hard to find a joint that even remotely recreates the feeling of Katz’s in New York, Jewish fare is on the horizon.
+While it’s still hard to find a joint that even remotely recreates the feeling of Katz’s in New York or Schwartz’s in Montreal, Jewish fare is on the horizon.
 And thank Old Testament God, because if I hear one more person say “You haven’t really been to a deli until you’ve been to so-and-so,” I’m going to slap them with a piece of whitefish.